How to Investigate Animal Cruelty in NY State – A Manual of Procedures

 If in your judgment the animal will die if not removed immediately, consider doing the following:

-5. Determine who the owner is and interview him to determine if he should be charged with a violation of Section 353 of the Agriculture and Markets law.
+3. Determine who the owner is and interview him to determine if he should be charged with a violation of Section 353 of the Agriculture & Markets Law.

 Physical Abuse